newaetech/chipwhisperer-tutorials/PA_Intro_1-Firmware_Build_Setup-OPENADC-CWLITEXMEGA.rst

-We’ll also need to setup the interface to the target (typically what we want to attack).
-Like with scopes, there’s a few different interfaces we can use, which are available through ``scope.targets.<target_type>``.
+We'll also need to setup the interface to the target (typically what we want to attack).
+Like with scopes, there's a few different interfaces we can use, which are available through ``scope.targets.<target_type>``.
 The default, SimpleSerial, communicates over UART and is almost always the correct choice.